lupyuen/AWSIOT/README.md

 0. Browse to
 http://raspberrypi/.
 Login in as root, password admin
-Change the user authentication to sync with local users.
+Change the user authentication to sync with local users:

+   Configure -> User -> Authentication -> Sync with OS Users

    Ensure pi has all permissions.
-Log out and log in as pi, password raspberry.
+   Restart Ajenti, log in as pi, password raspberry.

 0. Copy index.html, auth.html, terminal.html from https://github.com/lupyuen/RaspberryPiImage/tree/master/usr/share/pyshared/ajenti/plugins/main to /usr/share/pyshared/ajenti/plugins/main/content/static and /usr/lib/pymodules/python2.7/ajenti/plugins/main/content/static.
 This enables Font Awesome to support icons in the text widget, and hides the SSL warning messages.
 Also it allows launching of tty.js as our web terminal.